Williamsburg, Virginia: Education

 There are several private schools that also serve the Williamsburg and James City Country area, including Williamsburg Christian Academy, a Christian International Baccalaureate School, Walsingham Academy, a private Catholic school serving pre-kindergarten through 12th grade, Williamsburg Montessori School, and Providence Classical School.

-The city has been the home to The College of William & Mary since its founding in 1693, making it America's second-oldest college (after Harvard University).
+The city has been the home to the College of William & Mary since its founding in 1693, making it America's second-oldest college (after Harvard University).
 Technically a university, William & Mary was also the first U.S. institution to have a Royal Charter, and the only one to have coat-of-arms from the College of Arms in London.
 The campus adjoins the Historic District, and the Wren Building at the head of Duke of Gloucester Street was one of the earliest restored by W. A. R. Goodwin and the family of John D. Rockefeller Jr. as they began creating Colonial Williamsburg.
 Over 70% of the college's students either work part-time or volunteer in the community.
 Students contribute over 300,000 hours of volunteer service to Williamsburg annually.

 Media

 Williamsburg is primarily served by two newspapers, The Virginia Gazette and Williamsburg-Yorktown Daily.

 The Gazette is a biweekly, published in Williamsburg, and was the first newspaper to be published south of the Potomac River, starting in 1736.
 Its publisher was William Parks, who had similar ventures in Maryland.
 After his death in 1750, Parks's shop foreman William Hunter restarted the paper in 1751.

-The Daily Press, published in nearby Newport News, covers local, regional and national news.
-The College of William & Mary has two student newspapers; the student-fee-supported campus newspaper The Flat Hat and the independent campus newspaper The Virginia Informer.
+The Daily Press, published in nearby Newport News, covers local, regional, and national news.
+The College of William & Mary has two student newspapers, the student-fee-supported campus newspaper The Flat Hat and the independent campus newspaper The Virginia Informer.
 William & Mary students produce many other publications and run their own radio station, WCWM.
 Hampton Roads Magazine is a bimonthly regional magazine for Williamsburg and the Hampton Roads area.
-Williamsburg is served by a variety of AM and FM radio stations, with towers around the Hampton Roads area.
+Williamsburg is served by a variety of AM and FM radio stations, including two based directly within city limits; WTYD and WBQK.

 Williamsburg is served by the Norfolk–Portsmouth–Newport News designated market area (DMA), the nation's 42nd-largest, with 712,790 homes (0.64% of the total U.S.).